Ben Ferreira: Career

 Ferreira placed 12th at the 1998 World Junior Championships.

 In the 1999–2000 season, he won the bronze medal at the Canadian Championships.
 He placed tenth at the 2000 Four Continents and 19th at the 2000 World Championships in Nice, France.

 In the 2000–01 season, Ferreira repeated as the Canadian national bronze medallist and went on to place ninth at the 2001 Four Continents.
 He was coached by Jan Ullmark at The Royal Glenora Club in Edmonton, Alberta.

 In 2001–02, Ferreira placed fifth at the Canadian Championships and 15th at the 2002 World Championships.
 Michelle and Doug Leigh were his coaches.

 In the 2002–03 season, he finished tenth at the 2002 Bofrost Cup on Ice and fourth at the Canadian Championships.
 He was coached by Doug Leigh at the Mariposa School of Skating in Barrie, Ontario.

 Ferreira won silver at the 2004 Canadian Championships.
 He was seventh at the 2004 Four Continents and 13th at the 2004 World Championships.
 The following season, he won silver at the 2004 Skate Canada International and at the 2004 Bofrost Cup on Ice.
 After finishing off the podium at the Canadian Championships, he achieved his best ISU Championship result, fourth, at the 2005 Four Continents.

 Ferreira placed eighth at the 2006 Canadian Championships.
 He retired from competition in January 2006.
 He currently coaches in Edmonton, Alberta.

 Personal life

 Ferreira was born on April 5, 1979, in Vancouver, British Columbia.
 He married Jadene (née Fullen) on May 21, 2005.
-His wife works as an international choreographer and choreographed for Ferreira during his competitive career.
+His ex-wife works as an international choreographer and choreographed for Ferreira during his competitive career.
 They are now officially divorced (2024).